borisevich-a-v/telegram_posts_aggregator/README.md

 ```

 ## Run the application locally
-Note: db should be in a container
+Note: db should be run in a container

-poetry run
+make up-local

 ## DB migrations